9 Signs That You Have Adrenal Fatigue & What to Do About It

 Take a warm bath before bed with added AlkaBath, a mineral blend to relieve a stressed body, helping you to relax

 Avoid screens before bed, and program your blue light filters on your devices to activate once the sun goes down.
 These screens emit light which interferes with your natural melatonin production.

 You Feel Exhausted After Working Out

 Exercise should make you feel more energized, it shouldn't make you exhausted and fatigued afterwards.
-Physical stress is a known stressor for your adrenal glands - and too much exercise can actually do the opposite of what you want - as it can have negative affects on your adrenals by adding more stress to the body.
-If you're working out constantly, but are not reaching your goals, are struggling with belly fat and feel fatigued after working out, it would be best for you to take part in some lower-intensity exercise to create more balance; I recommend 20+ minute nature/trail walks and yoga (see the Asana Rebel app) - which will make you feel better - not worse.
-If weight loss is your goal, and your reason for working out, you should know that 80% of your results will come from proper nutrition, not from a gym membership .
+Physical stress can be troublesome for your adrenal glands - too much exercise can actually do the opposite of what you want.
+If you're working out constantly, but are not reaching your goals, are struggling with belly fat and feel fatigued after working out.
+What you’re doing isn’t working for your body right now.
+Switch up your fitness routine when you’re feeling overworked to begin with, take part in lower-intensity exercises to create more balance.
+Don’t underestimate the power of a nature walk, and an at-home yoga session.
+Support yourself in feeling better, not worse.

 Your Hormones Are Feeling Wacky

 When you've got too much going on, anxiety kicks in.
-The pressure of deadlines and a busy schedule can have you functioning on an adrenaline rush.
-Adrenal hormones are involved in cognitive function, mood and mental states - in very complex ways.
-Anxiety and depression can be directly related to stress, as when we are less 'tolerant' than we normally are, we are more easily frustrated!
-Again, this goes back to #1 - take more time for YOU.
-You do enough, you give ENOUGH, you are ENOUGH!
-Your health and well being is more important than a clean kitchen and a work function that you really don't want to go to .
+The pressure of deadlines and that busy schedule can bring on little spurts of an adrenaline rush.
+Adrenal hormones are involved in cognitive function, mood and your overall mental state.
+Unaddressed stress can create anxiety and depression, as when we are less 'tolerant' than we normally are, we are more easily frustrated.

 You've Got Cravings for Salt